 Responsibility for Ourselves, Our Communities, and the Future

-The Young Alumni Award is awarded each year to an alumnus/a from the past five years who has demonstrated excellence in personal achievement or community service since leaving CRS.
+The Young Alumni Award is awarded every other year to a member of the alumni community who graduated in the past five years and has demonstrated excellence in personal achievement or community service since leaving CRS.

 Award Winners